 On one side we have a charming traditional house on one floor with the typical brick facade, on the other, a modern extension of a rectangular geometry, covered of gray gum tree.
 A highlight of this creation is the particularly original interior design.
 The brightly colored décor creates a warm atmosphere that contrasts with the unassuming exterior.
 The living room is particularly light and airy.
 The paintings on the walls reinforce the sense of space and comfort.

-A modern extension of minimalist style A sober facade
+A modern extension of minimalist style

 An extension adjacent to the old house